-Programs, based on Values Education, provide students with support and affirmation in relation to the development of virtues, citizenship, conflict resolution skills and the development of self-esteem.
-The Program is further supported two days a week by a school Chaplain.
+Programs, based on values education, provide students with support and affirmation in relation to the development of virtues, citizenship, conflict resolution skills and the development of self-esteem.
+The program is further supported two days a week by a school Chaplain.
 Students formed their own "Chappy Crew" group to assist younger students in the playground by organising games and sporting activities.
 Student behaviour in the playground is monitored and recorded by staff on duty - providing valuable information to track both positive and negative student interactions over time.
 This information is used to counsel and support students.

-An experienced Developmental Guidance Officer and Support Teacher Literacy and Numeracy work at the school and are integral members of the school's Student Support Committee which is also the overarching umbrella incorporating the Gifted and Talented Committee.
+An experienced Developmental Guidance Officer and Support Teacher Literacy and Numeracy work at the school and are integral members of the school's Student Support Committee which is also the overarching umbrella.